cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 However, if the private key derived from the seed using KeyGen_internal is stored as part of some implementation, the skEncode and skDecode algorithms MUST be used.
 FIPS-204 notes, "skDecode should only be run on inputs that come from trusted sources" and that "as the seed can be used to compute the private key, it is sensitive data and shall be treated with the same safeguards as a private key".

+## Mismatched AKP parameters

+When using an AKP key with an algorithm, it is possible that the "pub" and "priv" parameters have been tampered with or mismatched.
+Depending on the algorithm and implementation, the consequences of using mismatched parameters can range from operations failing to key compromise.

 # IANA Considerations